blouyakis/emt_basic/module_3_test.md

 ### Q43 🟢
 **Front**
-On scene of 65-year-old cardiac arrest, AED shocks; next intervention?
+You are on the scene of a 65-year-old female patient in cardiac arrest.
+CPR is in progress and the AED has been applied.
+The AED advises shock.
+After defibrillating the patient, what is your next intervention?
 · Recovery position · **Continue CPR** · Insert Combitube · Check pulse

 **Back**